Skip to main content

 Haag Engineering research establishes the minimum hail sizes needed to damage common roofing materials — the same thresholds insurers use internally.

-Realistic timelines for homeowner insurance claims by type — water damage, fire, mold, roof, and wildfire.
-Covers California regulatory deadlines, common causes of delay, and when delay becomes actionable bad faith.
+Realistic timelines for home insurance claims by type: water, fire, mold, roof, and wildfire.
+California deadlines and when delay becomes actionable bad faith.

-A complete guide to insurance deductibles — flat dollar, percentage-based, earthquake, wind/hurricane, how they interact with ACV and depreciation, and how to spot when your carrier has misapplied yours.
+A guide to insurance deductibles: flat dollar, percentage, earthquake, wind/hurricane, how they interact with ACV and depreciation, and when carriers misapply.

 Insurer Fraud vs. Bad Faith: Where Is the Line?